Walk Behind Trenchers: How Fast Do the Move When Active

 To select the perfect walk-behind trencher for your operation, you should consider the following;

 As a landscape contractor, you must, first and foremost, consider what you intend to do with the trencher.
-Low-voltage wiring for landscape lighting, irrigation system installation, edging, and fence are common walk-behind trenchers applications.

 Another use for a walk-behind trencher is tree root trimming, which has recently gained traction.
 Some contractors employ a walk-behind trencher to cut down roots that have grown up adjacent to a sidewalk or driveway.

-If you’re installing an irrigation system, you’ll probably need to dig a trench 8 inches deep in the south and 12 inches deep in the north.
+If installing an irrigation system, you’ll probably need to dig a trench 8 inches deep in the south and 12 inches deep in the north.

 Another factor to consider is the type of surface/soil.
 Your walk-behind trencher must be capable of operating under the conditions you’ll encounter.